Senad Šepić

-Senad Šepić (born 24 December 1977) is a Bosnian politician who is the current president of the Independent Bloc and has been serving as a member of the national House of Representatives since 12 January 2012.
-He was a member of the Party of Democratic Action (SDA) until 2017. Šepić was a prominent critic of party leader Bakir Izetbegović.
+Senad Šepić (born 24 December 1977) is a Bosnian politician who is the current president of the Independent Bloc.
+He served as member of the national House of Representatives from 2012 to 2018.
+A member of the Party of Democratic Action (SDA) since 1995, he left the party to form the Independent Bloc in 2017.

-He has also served as member of the Federal House of Representatives from 28 October 2002 until 9 February 2007 and as Deputy Minister of Civil Affairs from 9 February 2007 to 12 January 2012.
+Šepić also served as member of the Federal House of Representatives from 2002 to 2007, and was the deputy Minister of Civil Affairs from 2007 until 2012.

 Personal life and early career

 Šepić was born in Cazin, SR Bosnia and Herzegovina, then part of SFR Yugoslavia.
 In the early 2000s, he was president of the SDA's youth organization. Šepić's parliamentary biography indicates that he was a member of the Faculty of Philosophy at the University of Sarajevo from 1997 to 2003, working as a history teacher.
 His online biography indicates that he received a history degree from the university in 2003 and a Master of Law degree in 2012.